pengyuzhang/Blink/README.rst

 ==============

 Blink is a link layer protocol designed for a single hop backscatter sensor networks.
+Blink is

-Blink is 1) fast, because it reduces channel probe time by exploiting sharp channel transition,
+1. fast, because it reduces channel probe time by exploiting sharp channel transition.
-2) accurate, because its classifier follows optimal bitrate closely, and 3) simple, because it obviates frequent channel probe by exploiting sensor mobility patterns.
+2. accurate, because its classifier follows optimal bitrate closely.
+3. simple, because it obviates frequent channel probe by exploiting sensor mobility patterns.

 For more in-depth information please look at the included copy of our MobiSys 2012 paper on Blink.